Login

 Adding a Fire-Resistant Fabric Finish

-Certain chemicals can treat natural and synthetic fibers to increase their fire resistance.
-These chemicals are classified into four different groups based on their effects:
+Certain chemicals treat natural and synthetic fibers to increase fire resistance, divided into four groups:

 • Soft Fire Resistant (FR)